MaterializeInc/materialize/doc/user/content/sql/explain-timestamp.md

 The privileges required to execute this statement are:

-- `USAGE` privileges on the schemas that all relations and types in the query are contained in.
+- `USAGE` privileges on the schemas that all relations in the query are contained in.
-- `USAGE` privileges on all types used in the query.